Laguna Woods Village

-Laguna Woods Village is an age-restricted community for persons aged 55 and over in Laguna Woods, California.
-The development, formerly known as Leisure World, was developed by Ross Cortese, a former fruit stand owner turned retirement community developer.
+Laguna Woods Village is an age-restricted community for people aged 55 and over in Laguna Woods, California.
+It is the largest and most populous of the five similar communities in the city.
+The village, formerly known as Rossmoor-Leisure World, was developed by Ross Cortese, a former fruit stand owner turned retirement community developer.

 History

-Ross Cortese’s early success in 1961 with Leisure World Seal Beach provided the concept of what would become Laguna Woods Village.
+Ross Cortese's early success in 1961 with Leisure World Seal Beach provided the concept of what would become Laguna Woods Village.
 Cortese purchased several sites across the nation, including 3500 acre of rural land on the Moulton Ranch, located in the Saddleback Valley of southern Orange County, California.

 Construction of Laguna Woods Village began in the spring of 1963 with an initial phase of 530 units.
 The first ten homeowners moved into the community on September 10, 1964.

 In October 2005 the community formally changed its name to what is now known as Laguna Woods Village, to avoid copyright disagreements with the estate of Ross Cortese over the use of the Leisure World name.